Honduras: Religion

-Although most Hondurans are nominally Catholic (which would be considered the main religion), membership in the Catholic Church is declining while membership in Protestant churches is increasing.
-The International Religious Freedom Report, 2008, notes that a CID Gallup poll reported that 51.4% of the population identified themselves as Catholic, 36.2% as evangelical Protestant, 1.3% claiming to be from other religions, including Muslims, Buddhists, Jews, Rastafarians, etc. and 11.1% do not belong to any religion or unresponsive.
+Historically, Honduras had been predominantly Catholic.
+Protestant Christianity is now the largest religion in Honduras.
+The 2025 CIA Factbook lists Honduras as 55% Protestant and 34% Catholic.
+The 2008 International Religious Freedom Report notes that 51.4% of the population identified themselves as Catholic, 36.2% as evangelical Protestant, 1.3% claiming to be from other religions, including Muslims, Buddhists, Jews, Rastafarians, etc. and 11.1% do not belong to any religion or unresponsive.
 8% reported as being either atheistic or agnostic.
-Customary Catholic church tallies and membership estimates 81% Catholic where the priest (in more than 185 parishes) is required to fill out a pastoral account of the parish each year.
+Previous customary Catholic church tallies of membership, where priests (in more than 185 parishes) filled out a pastoral account of their parishes each year, estimated 81% Catholic.

-The CIA Factbook lists Honduras as 97% Catholic and 3% Protestant.
-Commenting on statistical variations everywhere, John Green of Pew Forum on Religion and Public Life notes that: "It isn't that ... numbers are more right than [someone else's] numbers ... but how one conceptualizes the group."
+Commenting on statistical variations everywhere, John Green of Pew Forum on Religion and Public Life notes "It isn't that ... numbers are more right than [someone else's] numbers ... but how one conceptualizes the group."
 Often people attend one church without giving up their "home" church.
 Many who attend evangelical megachurches in the US, for example, attend more than one church.
 This shifting and fluidity is common in Brazil where two-fifths of those who were raised evangelical are no longer evangelical and Catholics seem to shift in and out of various churches, often while still remaining Catholic.

-Most pollsters suggest an annual poll taken over a number of years would provide the best method of knowing religious demographics and variations in any single country.
+Most pollsters suggest an annual poll taken over several years would provide the best method of knowing religious demographics and variations in any single country.
 Still, in Honduras are thriving Anglican, Presbyterian, Methodist, Seventh-day Adventist, Lutheran, Latter-day Saint (Mormon) and Pentecostal churches.
 There are Protestant seminaries.
-The Catholic Church, still the only "church" that is recognized, is also thriving in the number of schools, hospitals, and pastoral institutions (including its own medical school) that it operates.
+The Catholic Church maintains a presence through schools, hospitals, and pastoral institutions (including its own medical school) that it operates.
 Its archbishop, Cardinal Óscar Andrés Rodriguez Maradiaga, is also very popular with the government, other churches, and in his own church.
 Practitioners of the Buddhist, Jewish, Islamic, Baháʼí, Rastafari and indigenous denominations and religions exist.

 Education

-About 83.6% of the population are literate and the net primary enrollment rate was 94% in 2004.
+About 83.6% of the population are literate, and the net primary enrollment rate was 94% in 2004.
 In 2014, the primary school completion rate was 90.7%.
 Honduras has bilingual (Spanish and English) and even trilingual (Spanish with English, Arabic, or German) schools and numerous universities.

-The higher education is governed by the National Autonomous University of Honduras which has centers in the most important cities of Honduras.
-Hondura was ranked 119th in the Global Innovation Index in 2025.
+The higher education is governed by the National Autonomous University of Honduras which has centers in the large cities.
+Honduras was ranked 119th in the Global Innovation Index in 2025.